ayourtch/llm-templated-coding/instruct/bin/llm-groq-2.md

-Please write a Rust program that implements calling Groq model "moonshotai/kimi-k2-instruct" with auth token from an environment variable GROQ_API_KEY.
+Please write a Rust program that implements calling Groq model.
 Do not stop the output until you output the whole program.
 The code MUST compile from the first shot.

 Do not use any markdown separators please.